joshrotenberg/docker-wrapper/docs/PORT_MAPPING_INVESTIGATION.md

 **Date**: December 2024
 **Issue**: test-redis reported "port mapping is backwards in docker-wrapper"
-**Status**: INVESTIGATION COMPLETE - No issue found in docker-wrapper
+**Status**: INVESTIGATION COMPLETE - Issue is in test-redis usage, not docker-wrapper

+## 🚨 Critical Finding

+**The issue is in test-redis's parameter usage, NOT in docker-wrapper's implementation.**

 ## 🔍 Investigation Summary